hdr-bgnn/BGNN_Snakemake/README.md

 3. Scripts for
    - Generating metadata (in particular bounding box, bbox)
-   - cropping the fish using bbox and generating cropped image
+   - Cropping the fish using bbox and generating cropped image
-   - traits segmentation
+   - Traits segmentation
-   - morphology
+   - Morphology

 I believe the scripts should live on their respective repository.
 This part is still a bit comfusing...
 Need to work on that.
 Yes I agree we are try to do it.
 WIP